Vayalur Murugan Temple: The temple

 This temple is around 1200 years old and was built during the reign of Cholas.
-The temple was built by the Cholas in the 9th century AD.
+The temple was built by the Cholas in the 9th century CE.
 The temple is surrounded by lush green fields and located close to the Uyyakondan river.
 The gopuram of the temple was connected by the Hindu savant, Kirupanandha Variyar.
 The main deity in the temple is Muruga, it is behind the Moolavar Shiva Sannithy.
 The other Sannithys in this temple are Moolavar arulmigu Athi Nathar (Lord Shiva).
 Agni Theertham also known as Shakthi Theertham.
 According to a legend, Lord Muruga himself created this tank with his Velayudham.
 Sthala Vriksham: Vanni Maram (Vanni tree) is seen in the left side from the entrance of rajagopuram.
 The five-tiered rajagopuram is a modern addition.
 The presiding deity Shiva is represented in the form of Adinathar and his consort Adinayagi.
 The image of Muthukumaraswawmy is located in the first precinct behind the sanctum.